 Who We Are

-Our mission is to help create a more resilient and healthier Internet Ecosystem
+Our mission is to support a more resilient and healthier Internet Ecosystem

-These efforts will facilitate operational cleanup of systems, and will ensure that policy development and capacity building have the insight to focus on reducing systemic risk conditions.
+- For policymakers: Ensuring that policy development and capacity building have the insight to focus on reducing systemic risk conditions

 Board of Directors